 Then there are the installation costs and any preparation work.
 This includes plastering and painting, heating and flooring, as well as plumbing, gas and electrical work.

-Don't forget to include all plumbing, electrics and builder's quotes into your overall budget.
+Don't forget to include all plumbing, electrics and builder's quotes in your overall budget.
 They are quite easy to leave out in the heat of the moment.
 It's good to make sure your budget includes a 10 per cent contingency fund to cover any unexpected extra costs.

 3. Consider plumbing and heating